intuition-dev/INTUITION/src/README.md

-# Install WebAdmin
+# Install WebAdmin Meta 'Intuition'

+#### 'It will lead YOU in the right direction'

 1. Before you run, create free emailJs ( https://www.emailjs.com ) account: so Meta Intuition accounts can be validated via email.
-Also create a email template, and note your emailJs id.
+Also create a email template, and note your emailJs id, needed to send emails.

 2. Create a (linux) instance in the cloud, for example on Digital Ocean.

+2. Optional: If you will run a large site with terabytes and petabytes, create a NAS, or you can migrate later.

 3. Install node, yarn